 In which I poke at a kooky classic

 With all this extra time on my hands lately, I figure I might as well get as much of a cinema education as Netflix will allow.
-Leading me, the other night, to watch the 1961 Blake Edwards-directed Breakfast at Tiffany’s for the first time.
+Leading me, the other night, to watch the 1961 Blake Edwards-directed Breakfast at Tiffany’s.
 Based on Harper Lee’s best work.